-In an appendix or appendices, you can present long but essential methodological details or other material that is used in your thesis but does not fit in the flow of your paper.
-Make sure to refer to all existing appendices in your text.
+Present long but essential methodological details or other material that is used in your thesis but does not fit in the flow of your paper, in an appendix or appendixes.
+Make sure to refer to all existing appendixes in your text.
 Be concise.
-Label appendices "APPENDIX A," "APPENDIX B," and so forth.
+Label appendixes "APPENDIX A," "APPENDIX B," and so forth.
 A substantive title, such as "Interview guideline," should follow.
-Label tables within appendices "Table A1," "B1," and so forth.
+Label tables within appendixes "Table A1," "B1," and so forth.